igorkunovski/HW-Java/README.md

-# This repository consists of homework tasks for advanced JAVA and solutions.
+# This repository consists of homework tasks for advanced JAVA fundamentals and solutions.

 ## _**HW1**_